Our Approach to Ministry

 Children Have a Voice

-Our Child Champions use the children’s feedback aid the cause by adapting programming and engaging in constructive dialogue with the children about what they want to see change.
+Our Child Champions use the children’s feedback to adjust the program.
 We gather feedback on diverse topics, including conflict resolution, feeling seen and known, and the effectiveness of activities and programs at Hope Centers aiming to break the cycle of poverty.

 “For the children at our Hope Center, it was a fun learning time as the questions were interesting and also because they were given an opportunity to express how they feel being part of the sponsorship program in our hope centers.”